gray-heron/rubi_client/README.md

 This is a subproject of RUBI that implements the client side for the STM32F0,F1,F4 microcontrollers, and for Linux using the socketcan.
-General description of the system can be found in the [server repository](https://github.com/acriaer/rubi_server).
+A general description of the system can be found in the [server repository](https://github.com/acriaer/rubi_server).

 ## Usage example

-Here is how *main.c* may look like, when using RUBI to implement a simple weather station:
+Here is how *main.c* may look like when using RUBI to implement a simple weather station:

 ```C
 #include "rubi.h"